 A workplace crush injury most commonly occurs when a worker, or part of a worker’s body, is caught between two large pieces of machinery.
 A crush injury can be fatal; when not fatal, it may cause debilitating complications.
 For those who have sustained a crush injury while working and are unable to return to the workforce, Washington workers’ compensation law can provide the lifelong benefits to which you’re entitled.

-Complications from a Crush Injury
+Complications from a Crush Injury in Olympia

 For workers in industries where heavy objects are present, crush injuries are more common.
 They involve force or pressure put on a body part, crushing it and causing damage to various body structures.
 A crush injury may cause various symptoms and complications like those listed below.